grafana/loki/docs/sources/alerting/_index.md

 ## Prometheus Compatible

-When running the ruler (by default in single binary form), Loki accepts rules files and then schedules them for continual evaluation.
+When running the Ruler (by default in single binary form), Loki accepts rules files and then schedules them for continual evaluation.
 These are _Prometheus compatible_!
 This means the rules file has the same structure as in [Prometheus](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/), with the exception that the rules specified are in LogQL.

 Let's see what that looks like: